 Normally, deluge systems are annually tested with water, very often brackish water or even sea water.
-Because of this, these wet tests cause unforeseen complications, as well as risks to personnel during the complete operation.
+Because of this, these routine wet deluge tests cause many unforeseen complications, as well as risks to personnel during the complete operation.

 Seawater spray over an entire platform is a hazard for the expensive processing equipment and many platform activities will be disrupted while testing, wet testing causes:

-- ● Corrosion and salt crusting in flow pipes and nozzles;
+- ● Corrosion and salt crystallization in flow pipes and nozzles;

 - ● Blockages of piping and spray heads;

 - ● Excessive firewater discharge will overflow the sump / drain tanks;